simonedimaria/simonedimaria.xyz/content/posts/Ctrl+Space-CTF-Finals-2025/RicingStar/index.md

 driver.get(url)
 time.sleep(TIMEOUT)
 ```
-Which 1) installs the provided extension as a temporary add-on, 2) visits the challenge page with the flag in the URL, 3) opens a new tab with the user-provided URL, and 4) sleeps for TIMEOUT (10) seconds before quitting.
-The player is therefore required to exfiltrate the flag from the challenge page URL, *but this can't be done with CSSI alone, right..?*
+Which 1) installs the provided extension as a temporary add-on, 2) visits the challenge page with the flag in the URL, 3) opens a new tab with the user-provided URL, and 4) sleeps for 10 seconds before quitting.
+The player is therefore required to exfiltrate the flag from the challenge page URL, *but this can't be done with CSS Injection alone, right..?*

-**The extension setup** is also quite simple and common: A `manifest.json` that gives `scripting` permission to an extension which is running a `background.js` on install and that injects a `contentscript.js` [Content Script](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts) on all pages to act as a "bridge" between the extension "priviledged" execution context and the "untrusted" page context and DOM.
+**The extension setup** is also quite simple and common: A `manifest.json` that gives `scripting` permission to an extension which is running a `background.js` on install and injects a `contentscript.js` [Content Script](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts) on all pages to act as a "bridge" between the extension "privileged" execution context and the "untrusted" page context and DOM.

 **manifest.json**
 ```json